Skip to content

 }

-Here, we disable the linter, which complains about missing error handling.
+In the code above, we disable the linter, which complains about missing error handling.
 However, it’s unclear why the error handling is missing.

 We can make the code clearer by adding a comment: